 L600-603: Please provide a better caption.
 This one does not describe the figure adequately.

 The improved caption is as follows: “Predicted sequence reads are generated from the joint Bayesian model.
 The one-to-one line is plotted in red and Pearson correlation coefficient is 0.95.
 In general, predicted sequence reads track observed sequence reads, and show substantially less variance than raw observed sequence reads in Figure S3.
-However, unexpected zeros in technical replicates or stochastic dropouts, deviate notably from expected results (points along Y-axis).
+However, unexpected zeros in technical replicates (stochastic dropouts), deviate notably from expected results (points along Y-axis).
 We note that all observed stochastic dropouts occur in less than 1.3% of total sample proportions and less than 5 morphological counts.
 Such dropouts are likely a function of subsampling error associated with molecular biology processing (See Supplement 2).”

 L604-608: As this a key result for supporting the results of the study, please provide a 1:1 line and direct the reader towards what the figure reveal.

-This figure is a key justification for the application of the joint Bayesian model, not in and of itself supporting the results of the study.
-As highlighted above, the compositional and exponential nature of PCR preclude simple linear correlations between sequence reads and morphological counts and strongly suggests the application of a mechanistic model that incorporates our understanding of the PCR process (39, 41, 46).
-As outlined in detail in Supplement 2, we build off of previous amplicon sequencing work to apply a mechanistic compositional PCR model to incorporate both data streams to better predict quantitative abundances of all observed species.
-As highlighted in Figures S1 and S2, our model provides improved performance over a simple linear correlation as requested by the reviewer.
+As discussed above, we have clarified the text to better explain that this figure is a key justification for the application of the joint Bayesian model; it is not in and of itself supporting the results of the study.
+A line has been added as per the reviewer’s request.
+We did not initially add a 1:1 line because we did not wish to imply that such a relationship is expected, which it is not, as detailed above.
+To restate here briefly, the nature of standard PCR (i.e., not real-time/quantitative) preclude simple linear correlations between sequence reads and morphological counts.
+We have tackled this obstacle by application of a mechanistic model that incorporates understanding of the PCR process (39, 41, 46).
+As outlined in detail in Supplement 2, we build off previous amplicon sequencing work to apply a mechanistic compositional PCR model to incorporate both data streams (sequencing and counts) to better predict quantitative abundances of all observed species.
+As highlighted in Figures S1 and S2, our model provides improved performance over a simple linear correlation, as requested by the reviewer.

 Ultimately, it is Figure S1 and the resulting predicted morphological counts that underpin our results and there is substantially better correlation, supporting the application and performance of our mechanistic model, particularly for abundant ichthyoplankton.
 Critically, what is not depicted in Figure S1 is the suite of species that could not be identified to species level by microscopy.
-Our model extends such accuracy in quantitative estimates to dozens of species that can not resolved morphologically, improving our quantitative understanding of fish community dynamics across all samples.
-To this end, we have included further description of the motivation for our modeling efforts and implications throughout the manuscript.
+Our model extends such accuracy in quantitative estimates to dozens of species that cannot resolved morphologically, improving our quantitative understanding of fish community dynamics across all samples.
+To this end, we have mentioned this point in line x-y and included further description of the motivation for our modeling efforts and implications throughout the manuscript.
 We also wrote a new figure caption: “Observed sequencing reads and morphological counts do not follow a clear linear relationship.
 The one-to-one line is plotted in red and Pearson correlation coefficient is 0.56.
 Given the exponential and compositional nature of the governing PCR process, such non-linearity is unsurprising.
 We note the occurrence of stochastic dropouts along the X axis.
 We also note that variance is highest at low observed morphological counts.”

 L614: Tone down the importance of your results “ Strongly positively…. correlated “.
 This is SST, not water body temperatures.
 I have difficulties to understand how you can extrapolate SST to the deeper water layers, see major comment